Stone Course

 Stone Course Par 35

-You may have heard or seen that construction of the new Annika Course in Jõelähtme is progressing rapidly, with completion scheduled for 2027.
-But how can you play golf at the Stone Course this year?
+You may have already heard or seen that construction of the new Annika Course is well underway in Jõelähtme, with completion scheduled for 2027.
+But what does this mean for playing golf at Stone Course during the build?

-• General Play rounds cannot be officially recorded, and competitions will not count towards the HCPI ranking.
+• Please note: General Play rounds cannot be officially recorded, and competitions held during this time will not count towards HCPI calculations.